 Thanks everyone for making The Seasteading Conference 2012 a huge success!

-You can find all the videos in this album on Vimeo.
+You can find all the videos in this playlist.

 Alexander D. Wissner-Gross, who is an Institute Fellow at Harvard University Institute of Applied Computational Science, gives a talk at the Seasteading Conference 2012 about Liquidity on the High Seas: Financial Seasteading.